Donald Trump Commutes Democrat Gov. Rod Blagojevich's Jail Sentence

-President Donald Trump commuted the jail sentence for former Illinois Gov. Rod Blagojevich on Tuesday, he confirmed to reporters.
+President Donald Trump commuted the jail sentence for former Illinois Gov. Rod Blagojevich (D) on Tuesday, Trump confirmed to reporters.

-“I watched his wife on television, I don’t know him very well,” Trump said, acknowledging that the former governor appeared on his show Celebrity Apprentice.
-“Seemed like a very nice person, don’t know him … I did commute his sentence.”
+“I watched his wife on television; I don’t know him very well,” Trump said, acknowledging that the former governor appeared on his show Celebrity Apprentice.
+“Seemed like a very nice person, don’t know him. … I did commute his sentence.”

 Blagojevich was sentenced to 14 years in prison after he tried to sell the U.S. Senate seat vacated by former Sen. Barack Obama after he was elected president in 2008.
 To date, Blagojevich has served over seven years of his prison sentence.

-Trump said that Blagojevich was prosecuted by “the same people, Comey, Fitzpatrick the same group” that prosecuted him, and acknowledged that even though the governor was a Democrat, he deserved release from prison.
+Trump said that Blagojevich was prosecuted by “the same people, Comey, Fitzpatrick, the same group” that prosecuted him, and acknowledged that even though the governor was a Democrat, he deserved release from prison.

-“Very far from his children, they’re growing older, they’re going to high school now, they rarely get to see their father outside of an orange uniform,” Trump said.
-“I saw that and I did commute his sentence.”
+“Very far from his children, they’re growing older.
+They’re going to high school now.
+They rarely get to see their father outside of an orange uniform,” Trump said.
+“I saw that, and I did commute his sentence.”

 The president has frequently discussed the idea of a pardon for Blagojevich, as he views the 14-year penalty as too harsh just for “being stupid” by discussing something that “many other politicians say.”